TirelessClock/spacex-prediction-model/README.md

     e.
 Function for One Hot Encoding of Columns.
     f.
 Removing NULL values and replacing with the mean.
 3. `graphConstructor.py`: Used seaborn and matplotlib libraries to construct appropriate graphs in order to detect inconsistencies.
-4. `MLmodel.py`: Build Logistic Regression model using sklearn and GridSearchCV libraries to predict the Outcome of launch.
+4. `MLmodel.py`: Build Logistic Regression model using sklearn and GridSearchCV libraries to predict the outcome of launches (0 for failed launch and 1 for successful launch).

+## Outcome:

+Logistic Regression model built using

 ## Side Notes: